thesfinox/ml-cicy-4folds/README.md

 Code: [R. Finotello](https://thesfinox.github.io/)

-See also R. Schneider's [repo](https://github.com/robin-schneider/cicy-fourfolds) for additional material such as classification tasks and Bayesan hyperaparameter optimisation.
+See also R. Schneider's [repo](https://github.com/robin-schneider/cicy-fourfolds) for additional material such as classification tasks and hyperparameter optimisation.

 ## Abstract